How To Use The Rule Of 30,000 To Make A Profit On Amazon

 Read on to discover how to use the Amazon Best Seller rank – 30,000 rule:

 One of the ways Amazon keeps authors informed on the status of their books is through rankings.
-Amazon determines the best seller rankings based on the amount of sales a book has.
+Amazon determines the best seller rankings based on the number of sales a book has.

 There are separate rankings for Kindle books and paperbacks, as well as for free books.
 However, they are all ranked according to how many times someone buys a copy.